 Chapter 17: How to Track and Assess the Progress of Your Search

-In just a few minutes, you can own your copy of this book, and begin using what you learn to find your NEW JOB tomorrow.
+In just a few minutes, you can own your copy of this book, and begin using what you learn to Get THE Call for Job Interviews and Job Offers.

 Also, if you feel this information could help someone else, please take a few moments to let them know.
 If it turns out to make a difference in their life, they’ll be forever grateful to you – as will I.